Heroku vs Mendix comparison

 PaaS Clouds

-Heroku is ranked 13th in PaaS Clouds with 27 reviews while Mendix is ranked 2nd in Mobile Development Platforms with 48 reviews.
+Heroku is ranked 13th in PaaS Clouds with 28 reviews while Mendix is ranked 2nd in Mobile Development Platforms with 48 reviews.
 Heroku is rated 8.4, while Mendix is rated 8.4.
-The top reviewer of Heroku writes "Useful for mobile and web applications, and helps with rapid development cycle ".
+The top reviewer of Heroku writes "Used for server deployment and provides auto maintenance of databases".
 On the other hand, the top reviewer of Mendix writes "Low-code, helpful support, and great native mobile capability".
-Heroku is most compared with Microsoft Azure, Google Cloud, Google App Engine, OpenShift and SAP Cloud Platform, whereas Mendix is most compared with Microsoft Power Apps, OutSystems, Appian, Oracle Application Express (APEX) and ServiceNow.
+Heroku is most compared with Microsoft Azure, Google Cloud, Google App Engine, Red Hat OpenShift and SAP Cloud Platform, whereas Mendix is most compared with Microsoft Power Apps, OutSystems, Appian, Oracle Application Express (APEX) and ServiceNow.

 We monitor all PaaS Clouds reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.